M1 - Crab Nebula

 Observations

-September 22, 2020, around midnight – Jaworzno (Poland), garden
+September 22, 2020, around 11:00 pm – Jaworzno (Poland)

 urban conditions, high level of light pollution

-I would like to present a photograph that—despite being far from perfect—brought me a great deal of joy.
+I would like to present a photograph that — despite being far from perfect — brought me a great deal of joy.

 That night, I pointed the camera lens almost directly east (with a slight northern offset) so that its field of view encompassed an area approximately 20 degrees above the horizon.
-It was a pleasant surprise to notice an elongated and slightly blurred patch of light near the star Tianguan, which represents Zeta Tauri (ζ Tau), in a 10-minute exposure—relatively short for deep-sky objects.
+It was a pleasant surprise to notice an elongated and slightly blurred patch of light near the star Tianguan, which represents Zeta Tauri (ζ Tau), in a 10-minute exposure — relatively short for deep-sky objects.

 At higher magnifications, the characteristic filamentary structure of the Crab Nebula becomes visible.
 At the first opportunity, I will attempt to capture additional, and perhaps even better, photographs of this object.